Robert Klippel: Work

+Number 751 by Robert Klippel at National Gallery of Australia.

 Klippel's work commonly utilized an extraordinary diversity of junk materials: wood, stone, plastic toy kits, wooden pattern parts, typewriter machinery, industrial piping and machine parts, as well as bronze, silver, oils, photography, collage and paper.
 He is also notable for the great diversity of scale of his work, from intricate whimsical structures in metal to the large wooden assemblages of the 1980s.
 His mature work was usually untitled, being distinguished by simple number sequences.

 While in London, he met other expatriate Australians including the surrealist painter James Gleeson.
 The two collaborated on several works, including Madame Sophie Sesostoris (1947–48), a Pre-Raphaelite satire, combining Klippel's sculpture with Gleeson's painting.
 For a time, Klippel embraced the surrealist ethic, exhibiting at a major surrealist show and meeting André Breton.

 During his time in London, he began a series of drawings and filled his notebooks with analytical diagrams of organic and mechanical objects, everything from screws and cogs to insects and shells, and making detailed drawings of the anthropomorphic forms used by artists such as Henry Moore and Pablo Picasso.
 Whereas Moore had related the human figure to the forms of nature, Klippel set out to relate the forms of nature to the shapes and forms of machinery in an industrial society.
 He made the statement that he wished "to seek the inter-relationship between the cogwheel and the bud."

 By the time Klippel returned to Sydney in 1950, he was committed to construction as a method and was producing totally abstract sculptures.
 His work was received with little enthusiasm in Australia at first, with his first sculptural work was not selling in his country until 1956.
 Forced to work full-time, his production dropped to a mere 18 pieces between 1950 and 1957.